Mountain Creek: The 2000s: Becoming Mountain Creek with Intrawest

 In 2002, Mountain Creek opened the first phase of its master-planned resort village, Black Creek Sanctuary, a luxury condo community.
 In winter 2003 construction began on The Appalachian, a luxury condominium and hotel built on the former parking lot of Vernon base.
-Parking was moved to the other side of Rt.
-94 to the former location of Action Park's amusement ride and bumper boat area.
+Parking was moved to the other side of Route 94 to the former location of Action Park's amusement ride and bumper boat area.
 The Appalachian condo/hotel opened for the 2006–07 season.

+Later in the summer of 2003, Intrawest opened the Diablo Mountain Bike Park on Vernon Peak, which featured numerous downhill trails serviced by the Cabriolet gondola.
+The same location was considered the birthplace of the ‘US Open of Mountain Biking’ in 2003.

 The Chevy U.S. Snowboarding Grand Prix was held at Mountain Creek in both 2004 and 2005.
 The centerpiece of this event was Mountain Creek's Superpipe, one of the only superpipes in the east.
-The Superpipe went quiet after this and has not been used since.
-For summer 2006 Intrawest opened the Diablo Mountain Bike Park on Vernon Peak, which featured numerous downhill trails serviced by the Cabriolet gondola.
+The 2006 Olympic Snowboard Team was named following the 2005 event, including Andy Finch, Danny Kass and Shaun White.
+White went on to make his Olympic debut the following year.

 Mountain Creek opened its 2007–08 winter sports season with a few notable changes to the trail map.
 The eastern side of Vernon Peak, which used to be home to its freestyle terrain park, was converted into intermediate slopes.
 The entire Mountain Creek South area (South Peak and Bear Peak) was converted to freestyle terrain park.
-This angered many long-time season pass holders and many did not renew their passes.
-A special terrain park pass was now needed to use this area of the mountain.
 All slopes off those peaks are intermediate trails with additional ratings for the kind of freestyle terrain from small to extra large.
-Additionally, a long intermediate trail off the Granite Peak, called Granite View, was closed.
-Minor changes were also made in the dining structure, including replacement of the one-time-use rental lockers with a more compact bag-check station.
-In addition, a helipad was located in the rear of the Mountain Creek South parking lot (from the inception of the resort when it was Great Gorge) where people with life-threatening injuries are airlifted to the regional emergency medical centers.

-In 2008 Intrawest representatives stated that during the previous two years Intrawest and the resort industry in general experienced a significant softening of the real estate market, which included Mountain Creek, and Intrawest could not commit to completing the village.
+In 2008, Intrawest representatives stated that during the previous two years, Intrawest and the resort industry in general experienced a significant softening of the real estate market, which included Mountain Creek, and Intrawest could not commit to completing the village.
 The Intrawest / Fortress Investments Co. filed for bankruptcy protection and sold off many of the resorts that it owned.
 The Mountain Creek Resort was sold and became part of the Crystal Springs Resort.